South Korea vows no tolerance after violent protest in Seoul

 The police said about 10 protesters were injured, including a member of a militant farm activist group who was knocked down by a water canon blast.
 He was in stable condition after emergency surgery on Sunday, a police official said.

-Some of the country's most militant labor and activist groups were involved in the protests, including Han Sang-gyun, the president of the Korean Confederation of Trade Unions, who is wanted under a warrant for organizing previous illegal rallies.
+Some of the country's most militant labour and activist groups were involved in the protests, including Han Sang-gyun, the president of the Korean Confederation of Trade Unions, who is wanted under a warrant for organising previous illegal rallies.

-"It was led by some of the most organized elements -- labor, farm, anti-poverty activists, which was a little different from when there was more public participation," said Yu Chang-seon, an independent political commentator.
+"It was led by some of the most organised elements -- labour, farm, anti-poverty activists, which was a little different from when there was more public participation," said Yu Chang-seon, an independent political commentator.

-Protestors say the labor reforms benefit only the country’s huge family-controlled conglomerates, and make it easier to fire workers.
+Protestors say the labour reforms benefit only the country’s huge family-controlled conglomerates, and make it easier to fire workers.

 Park, who had left earlier on Saturday for Turkey to take part in the summit of G20 nations, has seen her public support ratings fall recently over a decision to replace privately published school history textbooks with a government version.